flexport/quarantine/README.md

 If you are interested in using quarantine but it does not support your CI or testing framework, feel free to reach out or create an issue and we can try to make it happen.

 ## Purpose
 Flaky tests impact engineering velocity, reduce faith in test reliablity and give a false representation of code coverage.
-Manging flaky tests is a clunky process that involves constant build monitorization, difficult diagnosis and manual ticket creation.
-As a result, here at Flexport, we have created a Gem to automate the entire process to help improve the workflow and keep our massive test suites in prestine condition.
+Managing flaky tests is a clunky process that involves constant build monitorization, difficult diagnosis and manual ticket creation.
+As a result, here at Flexport, we have created a Gem to automate the entire process to help improve the workflow and keep our massive test suites in pristine condition.

 The workflow at Flexport involves: